 It's a valuable procedure for managing recurrent urinary obstructions and chronic urinary tract issues.
 While it carries some risks and potential complications, it can significantly improve a cat's quality of life by alleviating urinary blockages and associated discomfort.
 Cat owners must discuss the procedure thoroughly with their veterinarian to understand the potential benefits and risks of their cat's situation.

-Why is perineal urethrostomy important?
+Why is perineal urethrostomy in cats important?

 Conditions That May Require Perineal Urethrostomy